Laurie Hawn

-Laurie Daniel Hawn PC CD (born May 11, 1947, in Winnipeg, Manitoba) is a retired Lieutenant Colonel of the Royal Canadian Air Force, businessman, and former federal politician from Edmonton, Alberta.
+Laurie Daniel Hawn PC CD (born May 11, 1947) is a retired Lieutenant Colonel of the Royal Canadian Air Force, businessman, and former federal politician from Edmonton, Alberta.
 He was the Member of Parliament for Edmonton Centre from 2006 until 2015.
 He served as Parliamentary Secretary to the Minister of National Defence from October 10, 2007, until May 24, 2011.

 Hawn announced in March 2014 that he was not running for re-election.

 Early life and career

 Hawn joined the Royal Canadian Air Force in 1964 and received his pilot wings at Gimli, Manitoba in January 1967.
 He flew the Canadair T-33 Silver Star as an instructor pilot and as a tactical fighter pilot and instructor on the Canadair CF-104 Starfighter and was among the first Canadian military pilots to fly the McDonnell Douglas CF-18 Hornet fighters.
 In thirty years in the Air Force, Hawn rose to the rank of lieutenant-colonel and he then served an additional five years as honorary colonel of 417 Combat Support Squadron.
 Hawn commanded a Hornet equipped tactical fighter squadron at CFB Cold Lake.

 When he retired in 1994 Hawn entered the financial services business where he opened and managed branch offices.
 Hawn is a founding member of the Investment Advisors Association of Canada.

 Hawn is married; they have two children, and two grandchildren.